 - Clear your schedule: For some people, it may seem impossible to clear your schedule for days or weeks, but it’s necessary if you want your detox to be successful.
 Take some time off work and put aside your responsibilities – at least temporarily – so you can focus on your recovery.

 - Get support: Just because you’re detoxing from alcohol at home doesn’t mean you should do it alone.
 Find a friend or family member to help keep you safe during the process and who will get you medical help if your withdrawal symptoms get too severe.

 When your body is withdrawing from alcohol, food will probably be the last thing on your mind.
 Eating is an important part of your recovery because alcohol affects how your body metabolizes and utilizes nutrients.

 Focus on Hydration First

-Alcohol withdrawal causes a variety of different symptoms including fatigue, anxiety, depression, loss of appetite, nausea, or vomiting.
-These symptoms usually last between 24-72 hours and may limit your ability to eat.
+Alcohol withdrawal causes a variety of different symptoms including fatigue, anxiety, depression, loss of appetite, nausea, and vomiting.
+These symptoms are most severe between 24 and 72 hours after the last drink and may limit your ability to eat.